Password Strength: Audit Your Accounts Today

 Having a strong password is a great first start in preventing a cybersecurity incident.

-While they aren’t the only protection an organization can put up against data breaches, they can mitigate the damage.
+While strong passwords aren’t the only protection an organization can put up against data breaches, they can mitigate the damage.

 Here’s how to audit your accounts for password strength, and what else you can do to protect your data.